 The Leonardo differs from all preceding Arduino boards in that the user-programmable ATmega32U4 AVR microcontroller has built-in USB functionality, eliminating the need for a secondary processor.
 This makes the Leonardo more versatile: in addition to supporting a virtual (CDC) serial/COM port interface, it can appear to a connected computer as a mouse and keyboard.
 See Arduino’s getting started page for more implications of the Leonardo’s single-MCU design.

 The Arduino has a large support community and an extensive set of support libraries and hardware add-on “shields” (e.g. you can easily make your Arduino wireless with our Wixel shield), making it a great introductory platform for embedded electronics.
-Note that we also offer a SparkFun Starter Kit for RedBoard and a SparkFun Inventor’s Kit, both of which include an Arduino-compatible RedBoard along with an assortment of components (e.g. breadboard, sensors, jumper wires, and LEDs) that make it possible to create a number of fun introductory projects.
-We also carry other boards based on the same ATmega32U4 microcontroller: the Arduino Micro and our even smaller Arduino-compatible A-Star 32U4 Micro.
+Note that we also offer a SparkFun Inventor’s Kit, which includes an Arduino Uno along with an assortment of components (e.g. breadboard, sensors, jumper wires, and LEDs) that make it possible to create a number of fun introductory projects.

 More information about the Arduino Leonardo is available on Arduino’s website.
 Note that the Leonardo only works with the Arduino IDE version 1.0.1 or later.

 Warning: We recommend not connecting the Arduino to USB while it is powered through VIN.
 See this forum post for more information.